Saturday, August 28, 2010

 Between logic and unlogic - science and faith

-Maybe this post can be used as a reflections of how you deal with logic and faith (unlogic).
-After that, let people know what you think.
+Maybe this post can be used as a reflection of how you deal with logic and faith (unlogic).
+After that, let people know of what you think.
 Just see how you react to this post.If you're very religious people (almost fanatic) then I guess your reaction will be very different to those who think more logical in response to various occurrence in these universe or even to your daily life.
 Take an example on a plane crash.
 Logical approach would yield the answer that lead to "human error" or "engine failure" and then find ideas to fix it.
-Religious approach will yield the answer that lead to "God wills (fate)".
+Religious approach will yield the answer that lead to "God's will (fate)".
 Or... perhaps you are in between them which it called moderate.

 Can you compare or even combine the two of the flowchart above?
 If you can, then I will say you are being in best efforts.
 Why?
 Because... even sophisticated computer was run based on the combination of two signals namely positive and negative.
 What distinguishes human from robot is a human have the ability to trust in things beyond logic which it called instinct / beliefs / feelings.
 What distinguishes human from animal is a human have the ability to think logically to overcome the wild instinct / beliefs / feelings.

-That is why the Yin & Yang symbol came from.
-Never ignored both positive and negative.
-Never ignored both daylight and night.
-Never ignored that you have brain and heart.
-Just combine them in one unity in your soul and body and I calls it the perfect combination ever.
+That is why the "Yin and Yang" symbol came from and was intended by the creator of the symbol.
+Never ignore both positive and negative.
+Never ignore both daylight and night.
+Never ignore that you have brain and feelings.
+Just combine both of them in one unity in your soul and body, and I call it the perfect combination ever.
 This post does not intend to steer you to certain beliefs, but only to stimulate your mind to reach the equilibrium degree.
 How according to you?

 1. As an R&D professional, I will add a few variations based on experience to the Science chart.
 First, between "Get Idea" and "Perform Experiment", more than 99% of the time there is a break because of the inability to perform the experiment.
 How many people do you know who repeated the big bang in their back yard?!
 Then the "Perform Experiment" also has a huge failure rate as anyone in a college chemistry lab knows, but they are given well designed experiments to repeat using adequate equipment.
 In general 99% of the experiments also result in anomalies of some sort, whether it is a poorly designed experiment that gives something useless, or perhaps the data is too complex to digest, or something isn't right, or ...
 Sometimes a bad experiment accidentally gives a result that is similar to the theory, which can either be purely accidental or deliberate ... !
 A recent example of this is here: